xScarlife/retail-ui-pack-v2/README.md

 1) Download the latest Windtools version from this link: https://www.curseforge.com/wow/addons/elvui-windtools.
 2) Drag the Windtools folders you can find inside the .zip file to your AddOns folder.
 In most cases the AddOns folder is located at C:\World of Warcraft\_retail_\Interface\AddOns.
 3) Launch the game and make sure ElvUI Windtools is checked to be loaded.
 4) Open the ElvUI options menu by writing /elvui in your chat window.
 Go to 'Windtools' and select 'Advanced'.
-Then to to 'Profiles' and paste in my **[Windtools Profile String](https://github.com/xScarlife/retail-ui-pack-v2/blob/main/xScarlife%20Windtools%20Profile.txt)**.
+Then go to 'Profiles' and paste in my **[Windtools Profile String](https://github.com/xScarlife/retail-ui-pack-v2/blob/main/xScarlife%20Windtools%20Profile.txt)**.
 Then click on 'Import' to finalize.
+5) My Windtools import profile should now be successfully installed.

+## **Details Damage Meter - Profile Installation - Dragonflight**

 Thanks for reading, have fun!